Meet Our Spiritual Care Team

 Napoleon serves as a part-time chaplain for MHMC since April 2019.
 He provides care at the Severance and at MetroHealth Main Campus Emergency Department.
 Prior to serving at MetroHealth, Napoleon was a chaplain with Mercy Hospital in Canton, St. Vincent Charity, and Continuum Care Hospice.
 He also served at Community Action Against Addiction and the Hitchcock Center for Women, and Cuyahoga Hills Youth Center.

 Napoleon is an ordained Baptist Pastor of 35 years.
 He earned his degrees at the American Baptist College in Nashville, Tennessee and Malone University.
 He is currently working to complete his doctorate degree in pastoral counseling from South University.

 Robin Schreiber, On-Call Chaplain

 Robin is a Presbyterian minister who has worked as a chaplain for over twenty years.
 She has worked at MetroHealth for about ten of those twenty years.
 Robin loves her ministry here because of the people who work here and the people we serve.

 MaryElin Halek, On-Call Chaplain

-Serving as a chaplain at MetroHealth is definitely where the Lord has meant for me to be.
-I am honored to serve our patients and their loved ones the best way I can.
-The staff at MetroHealth is second to none and I am proud to work with you.
-God bless all of you always.
+Serving as a chaplain at MetroHealth is definitely where the Lord has meant for MaryElin to be.
+She is honored to serve patients and their loved ones the best way that she can.
+The staff at MetroHealth is second to none, and she feels proud to work with her colleagues.